 Bed bugs are also not that simple to spot which is why infestations can take hold.
 They are small and wingless with flat bodies so find it easy to hide in the bed headboard or within upholstered furniture.
 Despite their name, they don’t just take up residence in mattresses and beds.
 Their anatomical design prevents them from being crushed by the occupants of the bed so they are designed to thrive and persist.
 Even their feeding regimes are all designed to deter detection.
 They tend to feed at night when people are asleep and inject a little anesthetic at the bite site to avoid someone stirring or reacting.

 Bed Bug Lifecycle: Image Source

-Because people travel so much these days, bed bugs are everywhere, in hotels, student accommodation, hostels, cinemas, furniture shops, and rental properties.
+Because people travel so much these days, bed bugs are everywhere, in hotels, student accommodations, hostels, cinemas, furniture shops, and rental properties.
 Bed bugs can survive for months without needing to feed so you can see how easy it is to acquire these unwanted visitors and also how hard it can be to get rid of them.

 How to get rid of bed bugs

 There are chemical and synthetic options available on the market but there are two problems with these products.
 First of all, due to their liberal overuse, bed bugs are becoming resistant to them.
 The same thing happened with head lice on children.
 Rather than carefully checking and combing and setting up a lice prevention regime, parents simply relied on using the shampoo once the infestation had occurred.
 Now, it is becoming increasingly difficult to eliminate lice using these products and exactly the same thing has happened with bed bugs.

 Secondly, because of the proximity of sleepers, unless you can move rooms for the duration, many people don’t want to sleep or want their children to sleep on mattresses and beds which have been sprayed with chemicals.

 Happily, there are green and natural alternatives: